BloomTech-Labs/Job-Funnel-ds-API/docs/project_status.md

 - Implement Hireability score
 	- One of the primary value points of the project, the hireability score is a value that assesses how relevant a job is to Lambda graduates, based on a classification model trained on historical grads (and what jobs they found).
 	- If you can't get data from Lambda, might want to scrape LinkedIn for people associated with Lambda School, and what jobs they have.
+- Add tests
+	- There's not currently any test coverage.

 ### 3.3.
 Minor Fixes